EpicWiz/howto-node-sequelize-express-expressHB/README.md

 `brew install mysql`

+After MySQL installs you may need to manually start it up.
+You can accomplish this by entering the following command.

+`mysql.server start`

+If it won't start up after this point, or if you cannot connect to the database, please visit the MySQL reference link for more help.
+To test out your MySQL database connection, try using [MySQL Workbench](https://www.mysql.com/products/workbench/).

 **MySQL Reference Link**

 <https://www.mysql.com/>

 ### Install node.js
-Node (and the many many packages available to extend its abilities) is how we'll be able to use JavaScript on the back end of our site.
+Node (and the many many packages available to extend its abilities) is how we'll be able to use JavaScript on the back end of your site.
 Again, use brew to download and install MySQL.

 Type the following into your terminal and press `Enter`: